Introduction, Scope and Purpose

-Multiverse is committed to engaging apprentices on issues related to financial health, mental health and physical health – in order to improve their quality of life.
+Multiverse is committed to engaging apprentices on issues related to financial, mental, and physical health and wellbeing – in order to improve their quality of life.
 The aim is to provide apprentices with the tools to make healthy and safe decisions.

 Multiverse’s commitment to safe learning is protected within the following policies and procedural documents: the quality assurance and quality improvement strategy; disciplinary procedure and as appropriate HR policies and procedures.

 Multiverse provides an environment that is safe and secure for all users, whilst at the same time is friendly and welcoming.
 Multiverse follows strict regulations for authorised entry only for staff and registration processes for visitors.
-A culture of respect that is free from bullying and harassment are engendered.
-Health and safety is of paramount importance and must never be compromised or shortcut; as such all facilities and resources comply with legislative requirements for health and safety
+A culture of respect that is free from bullying and harassment is engendered.
+Health and safety are of paramount importance and must never be compromised or shortcut as such all facilities and resources comply with legislative requirements for health and safety

 Multiverse has a legal obligation to protect young people and vulnerable adults from abuse.
-Multiverse has an appropriately trained Designated Safeguarding Lead and deputies that form a ‘safeguarding team’ who ensure that disclosures made by apprentices are dealt with quickly, sensitively and appropriately.
+Multiverse has an appropriately trained Designated Safeguarding Lead, Safeguarding Executive, Safeguarding Associate, and deputies that form a ‘safeguarding team’ who ensure that disclosures made by apprentices are dealt with quickly, sensitively, and appropriately.
 All staff are trained in the appropriate response to an apprentice’s disclosure and the correct procedure for dealing with concerns about an apprentice.
 This process is regularly updated to allow for new information and processes to be put in place as and when appropriately required.
 Teams work with apprentices to proactively protect them from abuse and neglect and prevent apprentices being placed in an abusive situation.
 Multiverse’s commitment to the protection of young people and vulnerable adults is protected within the Safeguarding Procedure.

 Preventing people from being drawn into terrorism

 Multiverse has certain duties preserved within the Counter Terrorism and Security Act 2015*.
 All staff are aware of their Prevent duties and Multiverse has robust processes in place to respond to concerns about apprentices and staff members.
-Apprentices are aware they are able to explore and discuss issues in a safe and open environment with their coach.
+Apprentices are aware they can explore and discuss issues in a safe and open environment with their coach.

 Links with external agencies